edgio-docs/edgio-docs/guides/next.md

 })
 ```

-Doing so will prevent other CDNs running in front of the XDN from caching the response.
+Doing so will prevent other CDNs running in front of {{ PRODUCT_NAME }} from caching the response.

 ## Building with Webpack 5